buccfer-pray/pr-template/README.md

+> NOTE: Any section that does not apply to your PR can be omitted.

 ### Description
 Anything relevant to be mentioned about the PR.
 You can explain something about the changes made, include screenshots, etc.